General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which American rapper launched The Faculty Dropout in 2004?

-- By which 12 months did Taylor Swift launch her debut single, Love Story?
+- During which yr did Taylor Swift launch her debut single, Love Story?

 Answers